Sooo how are we doing, you ask?! We are all good and excited to welcome guests back to Sun and Co. in 2021☀️

 3. Coworking Areas

-- We will set up 2 working desks in the old quad rooms (now double rooms) for extra working space.
+- We have set up 2 working desks in the quad rooms for extra working space.

 - The Skype room will be bookable for private calls/meetings when the house is not full, otherwise it’ll always be available to have some extra isolated workspace.

-- There will be a new dishwasher installed in the kitchen so kitchenware is effectively disinfected at 60ºC and we will always remind people to clean the dishes before and after using them.
+There is a new dishwasher installed in the kitchen so kitchenware is effectively disinfected at 60ºC and we will always remind people to clean the dishes before and after using them.

 5. Hygiene Measures